accatagliato/accastampato/README.md

 # Fast how-to

-Uncompress the tarball somewhere in your filesystem.
+Clone the repository with `git clone https://github.com/accatagliato/accastampato.git` or download and uncompress the tarball somewhere in your filesystem.

 Enter the aforementioned directory: there you're provided with 3 scripts: